dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   }
 }
 ```
 `created` refers to how many new objects were created.
-In general, objects without an existing uid in the payload will be treated as a new object.
+In general, objects without an existing uid in the payload will be treated as new objects.

 `updated` refers to the number of objects updated.
 If an object has a uid set in the payload, it will be treated as an update as long as that same uid exists in the database.

-`deleted` refers to the amount of objects deleted during the import.
-Deletion only happens when the import is configured to delete data, and only then when the objects in the payload have existing uids set.
+`deleted` refers to the number of objects deleted during the import.
+Deletion only happens when the import is configured to delete data and only then when the objects in the payload have existing uids set.

 `ignored` refers to objects that were not persisted.
 Objects can be ignored for several reasons, for example trying to create something that already exists.
-Ignores should always be safe, so if something was ignored, it was either not neccesary or it was due to the configuration of the import.
+Ignores should always be safe, so if something was ignored, it was not necessary, or it was due to the configuration of the import.

 ***timingsStats***

 `timingStats` represents the time elapsed in different steps of the import.
-These stats does not provide an accurate overall time for the import, but rather the time spent in the code for different steps.
+These stats do not provide an accurate overall time for the import but rather the time spent in the code for different steps.

-The `timingStats` are primarily useful for debugging imports that are causing issues, to see which part of the import is having issues.
+The `timingStats` are primarily helpful in debugging imports that are causing issues to see which part of the import is having issues.
 ```json
 {
   "timingsStats": {